Higher Gaussian Maps on K3 surfaces: Gaussian maps and linear systems on the Hilbert scheme

+Hence if the last group vanishes the morphism $\gamma^k_L$ is surjective as we wanted to prove. \end{proof}

-A good knowledge of the nef cone of the surface will let us shown surjectivity by applying standard vanishing theorems.
-Let us mention an immediate Corollary of the previous Theorem concerning Gaussian maps for $\P^2$.
+A good knowledge of the nef cone of the surface $S$ will let us show surjectivity of a higher Gaussian map by applying standard vanishing theorems for big and nef line bundles.
+Let us mention an immediate corollary of Theorem \ref{thm:vanish} concerning Gaussian maps for the hyperplane line bundle on $\P^2$.

 \begin{cor} Let $H$ be the hyperplane line bundle on $\P^2$.
-If $a\geq k-1$, then $\gamma^k_{aH}$ is surjective. \end{cor} \begin{proof} In \cite[Theorem 4.1]{LQZ03} is shown that the nef cone of $\P^{2[2]}$ is generated by the classes $H$ and $H-\delta$, hence the class $(3+a)H-(k+2)\delta$ is big and nef if and only if $a\geq k+1$.
-An application of Kawamata-Viewegh vanishing and Theorem \ref{thm:vanish} yield the result. \end{proof}
+If $a\geq k-1$, then $\gamma^k_{aH}$ is surjective. \end{cor} \begin{proof} In \cite[Theorem 4.1]{LQZ03} it is shown that the nef cone of $\P^{2[2]}$ is generated by the classes $H$ and $H-\delta$, hence the class $(3+a)H-(k+2)\delta$ is big and nef if and only if $a\geq k+1$.
+An application of Kawamata-Viehweg vanishing and Theorem \ref{thm:vanish} yields the result. \end{proof}